kirakira-dev/NintendoClientsWiki/LDN-Application-Data-(Pia).md

 The application data starts with a short header, which is followed by game-specific application data.

-**Note:** the values in this header seem to be stored in little-endian byte order.
+**Note:** in Pia 5.x, the values in this header seem to be stored in little-endian byte order.
+In Pia 6.x, they are stored in big-endian byte order.

 5.2 - 5.7: